 A short foundational course on Title and Property Rights especially as they relate to Land:

 When dealing with sales contracts in general, a Title to property is proven by its receipt or sales contract.
 When you buy a bag of oranges from a store, the cashier gives you a sales receipt.
-As the value of the property increases more secure forms of title are used to insure that the seller has the right to sell the property and that the buyer has lawfully acquired the property.
-For example, when you buy a new car from a car dealer, the dealer uses a sales contract; and when the agreement is complete and funded the manufacturer includes with their documentation a Manufacturers Statement of Origin (MSO), which is a document that references where the manufacturer acquired each component of something they manufactured (thus providing evidence that they had the right to sell it).
+As the value of the property increases more secure forms of title are used to insure the seller has the right to sell the property and the buyer has lawfully acquired Title to the property in question.
+For example, when you buy a new car from a car dealer, the dealer uses a sales contract; and when the agreement is complete and funded the manufacturer includes with their documentation a Manufacturers Statement of Origin (MSO), which is a document that references where the manufacturer acquired each component of the thing they manufactured (thus providing evidence that they had the right to sell it).
 Your “Title” to the bag of oranges is your sales receipt.
 The Title to a car is the completed and executed Contract for Sale showing that the contract is paid in full.
-Some people ignorantly have the opinion that their title to their car is the “Certificate of Title”, issued to them by the corporate state; it is not.
+Some people ignorantly have the opinion that their title to their car is the: “Certificate of Title”, issued to them by the corporate state; it is not.
 The “Certificate of Title” is merely a Title Insurance evidence of Title.

 Then again, that opinion depends on what “secured” means.
 In this case, “secured” means if the title to the property appurtenant to the land is not valid the title insurance company will pay the amount secured by the title insurance policy; which payment will also be limited by the conditions of the policy.
 Hopefully such a payment will provide enough funds to pay off the original first mortgage’s outstanding balance—it is not likely to do much else and you still lose the property.